 The Gabba's facilities have been progressively renovated since 1993 with new bleachers, grandstands, light towers and video screens.
 The sixth and final stage of the $128 million redevelopment was completed in 2005, when a 24-bay grandstand replaced the old Brisbane Lions Social Club, to increase the stadium's seating capacity to 42,000.
 In 2020, the venue received a $35 million upgrade to modernise its facilities, with upgraded public, corporate and media facilities, including new bars and venue entrances.
 Other improvements in recent years have included larger video screens and LED lighting.

 The venue hosted seven football matches during the Sydney 2000 Olympic Games, including the quarter-final between Brazil and Cameroon in front of a capacity 37,332 fans.
 Rugby League holds the attendance record at the ground, with 47,096 people attending a 1954 Test Match between Australia and Great Britain.
 The highest cricket crowd is 39,874 for a one day international between Australia and South Africa in 2006, while the highest AFL crowd is 37,478 for a 2019 Finals game between the Brisbane Lions and Richmond.
-While the stadium's capacity is officially 41,974, it has been reduced due to a number of factors including a temporary deck area behind the goals - for AFL games the current capacity is approximately 36,000.
+While the stadium's capacity is officially 41,974 according to the venue, it has been reduced due to a number of factors including a temporary deck area behind the goals.
+The current capacity for AFL matches at the venue is approximately 36,000.

 Brisbane Heat (BBL)